OfficeDev/outlook-dev-docs/docs/add-ins/privacy-and-security.md

 - Developers cannot use ActiveX controls in add-ins because they are not supported.

-- Developers should do the following when submitting an Outlook add-in to the Office Store:
+- Developers should do the following when submitting an Outlook add-in to AppSource:

   - Produce an Extended Validation (EV) SSL certificate as a proof of identity.